Checkfront/API/README.md

 ### Getting session details

-You can fetch the details of the purposed booking by accessing the session object.
+You can fetch the details of the purposed booking by accessing the session resource.
 The item details will be returned with any request to the booking session.

 	GET /api/3.0/session?session_id=rtdv4osethqurlmqgi55mcrkm4